mesonbuild/meson/docs/markdown/Pkgconfig-module.md

   `Version:` field. (*since 0.46.0*) Defaults to the project version if unspecified.
 - `d_module_versions` a list of module version flags used when compiling D sources referred to by this pkg-config file
+- `uninstalled_variables` used instead of the `variables` keyword argument, when generating the uninstalled pkg-config file.
+Since *0.54.0*

 Since 0.46 a `StaticLibrary` or `SharedLibrary` object can optionally be passed as first positional argument.
 If one is provided a default value will be